V-Kudryashov/md-Files/BikeLab/BikeLab.md

 <a name="rearfork"></a>
 #### 1.3.2 RearFork
 **Description**<br>
-RearFork does not change the movement of the wheel.
-The rear fork moves around its axis.
+RearFork provides the movement of the rear fork and rear wheel.

 **Fields**
 - **rearCollider** -